Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Consequences

 The usage of the template method made the code much more readable and maintainable, as it avoided code duplication.
-It also made it easier to add new endpoints with CRUD operations in the future, as those operations don't need to be implemented from scratch.
+It also made it easier to add new endpoints with CRUD operations in the future, as those operations don't need to be implemented from scratch and are instead reusable.
 The concrete classes aren't limited by the provided template methods, as they can always define new methods for operations not covered by the abstract class.

 However, is the disadvantage that sometimes the concrete classes do not actually require all the template methods given by the abstract class.
 This could be mitigated by creating a different abstract class for each method, however, we consider that that would complicate the code too much and make it harder to understand.
 The classes may simply not use some of the inherited methods, without much harm.